 Here are 20 celebrities that dodged the danger of being forgotten and changed their names early enough to survive on the red carpet.
 Spoiler alert: it’s not only the real names behind their facades that shocked us, it’s the reasons behind the changes as well.

 Of course I had to start with the poster girl of stardom, our babe Marilyn Monroe who, surprisingly, wasn’t quite born as sparkly as she sounds.
-Instead, her real name paints the picture of a midwestern gal that chews gum vigorously with her mouth open.
+Instead, her real name paints the picture of a midwestern gal who chews gum vigorously with her mouth open.
 She was actually born Norma Jeane Mortenson, but was baptised with the surname Baker and later married into Dougherty—mouthful central.
 And so, legally her name changed to Marilyn Monroe in 1956, although she had been using the name for years prior to it becoming official.

 According to TIME Magazine, the name was juggled between suggestions after she signed a contract with 20th Century Fox in 1946, until finally studio executive, Ben Lyon, offered up what we all know her to be today.